 Our eclectic mix of people and backgrounds is what makes us different – and warm, friendly, and accepting of everyone.
 Non-Jewish spouses and significant others are welcomed, both in services and in synagogue life.

 As a small congregation, we value you, whatever your background.

-We are also new and improved, thanks to a long-dreamed-of renovation that makes life brighter for everyone, thanks to our:
+We are also new and improved, thanks to a number of renovations over the past few years that makes life at Beth El brighter for everyone, thanks to our: